Leo Lastimosa: CIDG subpoena

 On August 17, 2018, Lastimosa appeared in the regional office of Criminal Investigation and Detection Group (CIDG) - Central Visayas in response to a subpoena that directed him to provide a copy of his interview with Senator Antonio Trillanes on his radio show last September 8, 2017.
 The subpoena came after former Davao City vice mayor Paolo Duterte, son of President Rodrigo Duterte, requested the police to obtain a copy of the interview as evidence in court for a libel case he was filing against Trillanes who accused him for being involved in Php 6.2 billion shabu shipment in 2016.

 Lastimosa executed an affidavit stating that audio recordings were long deleted as radio stations were only mandated to keep the records for 10 days or 30 days when there is a court order.
 He also declined to authenticate a recording of the said interview presented by the CIDG.

 Give Up Tomorrow

 Lastimosa also appeared in the documentary Give Up Tomorrow alongside other journalists who were interviewed regarding the controversial conviction of Paco Laranaga, one of the suspects of the murder of the Chiong sisters in the 1990s.

+Journalist in Online Media

+After the shutdown of ABS-CBN, Lastimosa eventually became a news commentator in online media, independent of an established news outfit.
+He is among a number of journalists who are now becoming content creators.
+He livestreams everyday primarily in his YouTube channel.
+In the morning he goes live with Baruganan (Stand) and in the evening with Panahum sa Kilom-Kilom (Opinion at Dusk).

 Personal life

 Aside from journalism, he also ventured into music.
 He penned the lyrics of Awit ni Dodong, the winning entry of the theme song contest for the Jose “Dodong” R. Gullas (JRG) Halad Museum.
 About a lover's hopes and fears for a beloved, the song was put into music by Emilio Villareal.

+Lastimosa married to practitioner Iris Jakosalem.